Cigaras/IPTV.bundle/README.md

 If You have any questions or suggestions, please feel free to contact me via [GitHub](https://github.com/Cigaras) or [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/), or, if You are Lithuanian, please visit my personal blog at [www.Cigaras.tk](http://Cigaras.tk).
 If You find my work useful, please consider a small [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=Cigaras%40gmail%2ecom&lc=LT&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) as a sign of gratitude and support.

 ### License ###
-Copyright © 2013-2014 Valdas Vaitiekaitis
+Copyright ï¿½ 2013-2014 Valdas Vaitiekaitis

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.